Dear Scribes,

 G'day Bruces an' Sheelas,

 Also, how long are those job offers going to be available?
-See, I'm too young to apply now, so I just want to see if I still might have a chance of getting in when I'm all grown up?
+See, I'm too young to apply now, so I

 That's all for now.